Selfish Routing, NBA Style

 (horn honk to The Transportationist)

 This entry was posted on Friday, May 7th, 2010 at 4:20 am and is filed under Traffic Wonkery, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.